 There are a few options if the compile time becomes unacceptable:

 Avoid instrumentation of the files which have the worst compile times.
 This will reduce the effectiveness of the ASan process.

 -fsanitize-recover=addressto the compiles with the worst compile times.
 This option simplifies the added instrumentation resulting in faster compilation.
 See below for more information.

 Disable instrumentation on a per-function basis by adding

 __attribute__((no_sanitize(“address”))) to functions found to be responsible for the large compile time.
 Again, this will reduce the effectiveness of the process.

-ROCm releases provide optional packages containing address sanitizer instrumented builds of a subset of those ROCm libraries usually found in
+ROCm releases have optional packages that contain additional ASan instrumented builds of the ROCm libraries (usually found in

 These additional libraries avoid additional developer effort to locate repositories, identify the correct branch, check out the correct tags, and other efforts needed to build the libraries from the source.
 And they extend the ability of the process to detect addressing errors into the ROCm libraries themselves.

 When adjusting an application build to add instrumentation, linking against these instrumented libraries is unnecessary.
 For example, any